 Creating the inflight experience

-A career as a flight attendant at Alaska Airlines and Horizon Air is fast-paced, responsibility-filled—and a lot of fun.
+A career as a flight attendant at Alaska Airlines or Horizon Air is fast-paced, responsibility-filled—and a lot of fun.
 Constant travel, a flexible schedule, meeting new people, and providing safe, comfortable, memorable journeys for guests make the life of a flight attendant endlessly exciting and rewarding.

 What it takes

 - 2 years’ customer or community service experience

 - Authorization to work in the U.S. and enter/exit Canada and Mexico